Edi Rama, the Albanian PM who took on the UK government over migration | bne IntelliNews

 While pursuing EU accession, Albania was one of the co-founders of the so-called ‘mini-Schengen’, later named Open Balkan, along with Serbia and North Macedonia, with the aim of creating a regional free market for goods, services and labour.

-The initiative hasn’t yet managed to win over the other three Western Balkan states, Bosnia, Montenegro and Kosovo, with whose leader Albin Kurti, Rama reportedly has a strained relationship.
+The initiative hasn’t yet managed to win over the other three Western Balkan states, Bosnia, Montenegro and Kosovo, with whose leader, Albin Kurti, Rama reportedly has a strained relationship.
 Open Balkan also caused the Albanian opposition to criticise the prime minister for working with Vucic.

 In the broader international sphere, Rama’s Albania has become more prominent – and not just because of the prime minister’s readiness to voice his opinions.
 Rama was one of only a handful of non-EU leaders chosen to speak at the launch of the European Political Community (EPC) in September.
 (Albania most likely benefited from Serbia, the biggest economy in the Western Balkans, being rendered toxic by its refusal to impose auctions on Russia.)